barde/argusai/github-llm-code-review-bot.md

 5. **Start reviewing PRs!** (∞)
    - Install the app on your repositories
-   - Open a PR and watch ArgoAI review it instantly
+   - Open a PR and watch ArgusAI review it instantly

 The combination of GitHub Models and Cloudflare Workers makes enterprise-grade code review automation accessible to everyone - from indie developers to large organizations.
 No more choosing between quality and cost.